1990 City of Bradford Metropolitan District Council election

-The City of Bradford Metropolitan District Council elections were held on Thursday, 4 May 1990, with one third of the council up for election as well as vacancies in Great Horton & Ilkley to be elected.
+The 1990 City of Bradford Metropolitan District Council elections were held on Thursday, 4 May 1990, with one third of the council up for election as well as vacancies in Great Horton & Ilkley to be elected.
 Labour had suffered a defection prior to the election in the University ward, with the sitting councillor attempting, unsuccessfully, to defend it as a Conservative.
 Labour regained control of the council from no overall control following numerous gains from the Conservatives.

-Election result
+Election results

 This result had the following consequences for the total number of seats on the council after the elections: